|Anne Hathaway in Havoc (2005)|

 In other Enquirer news, it's reported that John Boehner's daughter is giving him something to really cry about: she's marrying a pothead.
 It's not unheard of for Republican daughters to marry into marijuana: William LeBlond, the first husband of Dorothy Bush (Shrub's sister), was arrested in 1989 for drunken driving and marijuana possession.

 According to the Los Angeles Free Press (9/5/1969) then-Vice President Spiro Agnew's daughter Elinor Kimberly Agnew was arrested for marijuana in June 1969 after being caught at a pot party with classmates at the National Cathedral School in DC.
-As part of his campaign against films and music that promoted the "drug culture," Agnew reportedly called radio stations asking them not to play Brewer and Shipley's "One Toke Over the Line" (but not before it was sung on Lawrence Welk's show).
-Apparently he was able to use his clout to squelch the story about his daughter.
+As part of his campaign against films and music that promoted the "drug culture," Agnew pressured the FCC to ban Brewer and Shipley's "One Toke Over the Line" (but not before it was sung on Lawrence Welk's show).
+Apparently he was also able to use his clout to squelch the story about his daughter.
 Another political daughter, Teresa McGovern, didn't fare as well.

 Post a Comment